 Sometimes an abusive relationship can sneak up on you.
 At first, your new boyfriend is very attentive and charming.
-He wants to be with you all the time, and seems to be the answer to your dreams.
+He wants to be with you all the time and seems to be the answer to your dreams.
 He loves everything about you.
 And, you want to be with him too.

 Then one day he tells you that your skirt is too short.
 He doesn’t like other guys looking at you.
 Or, he snaps angrily at you when you are talking.
 He apologizes immediately, but the comment really hurts your feelings.
 Suddenly, he doesn’t want to be with anybody else, just you.
 Every night.

 Here are some danger signs you are in an abusive relationship:

 - Your partner seems jealous or possessive of you and your time.

 - They like to control you- telling you what to do or what to say, how to dress.